Biosciences

 Sensors for Biomanufacturing

 We aim to overcome engineering constraints to enable the large-scale bioproduction of useful products.
-We will approach the problem of scaling biological systems from small to commercial volumes by advancing cutting-edge research towards creating biosensors that can capture real-time, relevant data inside bioreactors.
+Our approach focuses on scaling biological systems from small to commercial volumes by advancing cutting-edge research in biosensors that capture real-time, relevant data inside bioreactors.

 Innovation for Bioreactors